pulse-framework/pulse/.github/ISSUE_TEMPLATE.md

 <!--- Leave any extra information about the issue if needed -->

 ## Environment Information
-- Operating System: `OS NAME/VERSION`
+- Operating system: `OS NAME/VERSION`
-- Browser Version (If applicable): `BROWSER NAME/VERSION`
+- Browser version (If applicable): `BROWSER NAME/VERSION`
-- Pulse Version: `PULSE VERSION NUMBER`
+- Pulse version: `PULSE VERSION NUMBER`
-- Framework/Framework Version (If applicable): `If using a framework like Vue or React, fill this out.`
+- Framework version (If applicable): `If using a framework like Vue or React, fill this out.`